otomight/z01_forum/conception/MakeForum.md

 ##### CSS
 - The CSS was done accordingly, to match the mockups :
-    - Theo did the Header and navbar parts
+    - Theo did the Header and navbar parts.
-    - Adrien did the Posts display
+    - Adrien did the Posts display.
-    - Fares the different settings pages
+    - Fares the different settings pages.

 ###### Difficulties
 - Learning to use Figma meaining learning to make wireframes, mockups and prototypes.